Good Health and Wellbeing

 Does your university as a body deliver outreach programmes and projects in the local community (which can include student volunteering programmes) to improve or promote health & wellbeing including hygiene, nutrition, family planning, sports, exercise, aging well, and other health and wellbeing related topics?

-1. ActiveU: ActiveU is a comprehensive recreational multi-sport and activity camp designed for children in grades 1-6.
-The program integrates various sports, health, and well-being components, all while maintaining a strict no-bullying policy.
+- ActiveU: ActiveU is a comprehensive recreational multi-sport and activity camp designed for children in grades 1-6.
+The program integrates various sports, health, and well-being components, and maintains a strict no-bullying policy.
 We warmly welcome children from local and regional communities, including those facing socio-economic barriers, as well as newcomers and refugees, fostering an inclusive camp environment.

-3. Sports-Specific Camps Lakehead offers sports-specific camps led by varsity coaches and student-athletes.
+- Sports-Specific Camps: Lakehead offers sports-specific camps led by varsity coaches and student-athletes.
 These camps are designed to accommodate children with varying skill levels and abilities.
 The programs run year-round and are open to children and youth aged 3 to 18, providing fun and educational experiences.

-4. Achievement Program: Through partnerships with local and regional school boards, Lakehead University’s Achievement Program addresses barriers faced by elementary school students from disadvantaged socioeconomic backgrounds.
+- Achievement Program: Through partnerships with local and regional school boards, Lakehead University’s Achievement Program addresses barriers faced by elementary school students from disadvantaged socioeconomic backgrounds.
 In partnership with ActiveU, Achievement Program students are eligible to register for 1 free week of summer camp.
-The camp day includes recreational hands-on educational activities and cultural programming for kids in grades 4 – 8.
+The camp day includes recreational, hands-on educational activities and cultural programming for kids in grades 4 – 8.
 Snacks, lunch, and transportation from home schools are all provided at no cost.
+Lakehead University is committed to enhancing community health and expanding nutrition and wellness education through the Achievement Program.
 By actively participating in the Achievement Program until their final year of high school, students become eligible for financial assistance.
 This financial support covers the costs associated with their first year of university tuition in any undergraduate program, removing one of the significant financial obstacles that often hinder their access to higher education.
 The program extends beyond financial aid, offering mentorship, guidance, and resources to empower students and foster their academic success.

 3.3.3 Shared sports facilities